faizanbashir/nbasimulator/README.md

 ### Configuration
 The configuration for PHP, Nginx and MySQL is defined in folders with corresponding names.
 The root password for MySQL is defined in the `docker-compose.yml` file using the environment variable `MYSQL_ROOT_PASSWORD`.
 After running the containers the user needs to update the DB config in the laravel project `.env` file.
 For more info on specific configuration of with Docker Compose read [How To Set Up Laravel, Nginx, and MySQL with Docker Compose](https://www.digitalocean.com/community/tutorials/how-to-set-up-laravel-nginx-and-mysql-with-docker-compose).

+### Installing Composer dependencies
+Use the following command to install the composer dependencies.
+- `docker exec -it app compsoer install`

 ### Migrating the DB
 Use the follwing command to migrate and seed the db after configuring connection with the DB.
 - `docker exec -it app php artisan migrate`